More storms forecast as India toll rises

 "People should be alert," the relief commissioner's office told AFP.

-In the two states of Uttar Pradesh and Rajasthan, the storm has brought down electricity, uprooted trees, destroyed houses and killed livestock.
+In the two states of Uttar Pradesh and Rajasthan, the storm brought down electricity, uprooted trees, destroyed houses and killed livestock.

 The district of Agra in Uttar Pradesh, home of the Taj Mahal monument, was one of the areas worst hit.